 Q. How can I start creating different headers on each page in Word?

 A. First, open your document in Word.
 Then go to the “Insert” tab and click “Header.”
-Choose a blank header or a style you want to use.
+Pick a blank header or choose a style from the list.

 Q. Is it possible to have a different header on the first page?